DrNattapoom/Federated_Learning/README.md

 <img src = "https://user-images.githubusercontent.com/60769071/126859253-81f2faed-b558-4579-8e14-09d48ee0c08e.png" width = "100%">

-There are two functions call that take up most of the CPU time, which are <code>func@0x18c30</code> and <code>func@0x18ad0</code>.
+There are two function calls that take up most of the CPU time, which are <code>func@0x18c30</code> and <code>func@0x18ad0</code>.
 And unlike the funciton <code>sched_yeild</code> in <code>server.py</code>, the CPU time of these two functions are not a spin time; rather, they are an effective time.
 So, what are the tasks of these functions?
 To be honest, I'm not sure.
-However, an interesting thing is that if we trace back the call stack, we would find that both of these two functions are realted to the function <code>train()</code>.
+However, an interesting thing is that if we trace back the call stack, we would find that both of these two functions are related to the function <code>train()</code>.

 <img src = "https://user-images.githubusercontent.com/60769071/126873609-dc390d5c-2398-4d03-85d2-b49f8eb51677.png" width = "100%">
 <img src = "https://user-images.githubusercontent.com/60769071/126873609-dc390d5c-2398-4d03-85d2-b49f8eb51677.png" width = "100%">